Plantalytics/plantalytics/README.md

 ## Creating config.js

-After forking or cloning the repository, create `./js/config.js`.
+After downloading the repository to your desired location, create `./js/config.js`.
 This file should declare the following variables:

 * `var mapQuestKey = ` (string value for MapQuest API key)
 * `var backendIpAddress = ` (string value for the IP address to the